thinkingmachines/WazeCCPProcessor/GCP/README.md

 2. set your default gcloud sdk credentials by executing `gcloud auth login application-default` at the command line

 ### Create App Engine service and configure cron
-1. go to `GCP/app_engine` and execute `gcloud app deploy`
+1. Go to `GCP/app_engine` and execute `gcloud app deploy`
+2. Choose a region for your app engine application to be deployed in
-2. Once the app finishes deploying execute `gcloud app browse -s waze-ccp-processor` to check that it's running properly
+3. Once the app finishes deploying execute `gcloud app browse` to check that it's running properly
-3. Run `gcloud app deploy cron.yaml` to set the cron job to run your cloud function every 2 minutes
+4. Run `gcloud app deploy cron.yaml` to set the cron job to run your cloud function every 2 minutes

 ###Cleanup
+1. navigate back to the iam page and remove the project owner permission from the service account